arduinonut/Arduino-weatherstation/README.md

 # Arduino-weatherstation
-Arduino weather station using tipping bucket rain gauge, ds18b20 temp sensor and 3d printed anemometer.
+Arduino weather station using XD-05 data logging shield,tipping bucket rain gauge, DS18B20 temp sensor and 3d printed anemometer.
 This is still a work in progress.
-Code and STL files will be uploaded soon!
+STL files will be uploaded soon!